igorkry/tnt4j-streams/README.md

 ### Caching of streamed data field values

-`TNT4J-Streams` provides temporary storage (i.e. cache) for a resolved activity fields values.
+`TNT4J-Streams` provides temporary storage (e.g. cache) for a resolved activity fields values.
 It is useful when there are some related activities streamed and particular jKool prepared activity entity requires data values form previously streamed activities.

 Sample streamed values caching configuration: